 The FMSB is so concerned about the changing conduct risk profile for firms as a result of lockdown that it has published a Spotlight Review on the conduct risks associated with remote working.
 The report states, “While many of the risks are not novel, the likelihood of such risks materialising and their potential impact may be heightened in the context of widespread and prolonged remote working.
 An example of this highlighted by the FCA relates to the identification and handling of inside information.
 While the risks associated with the misuse of inside information are pre-existing, the nature of what constitutes inside information may alter in the context of the pandemic.”

-It’s clear that the FCA is cracking down on insider trading.
-The regulator is now using trade data reported through the second Markets in Financial Instruments Directive (MiFID II) to find patterns of information that resemble potential insider trading.
+It’s clear that the FCA is cracking down on insider trading compliance.
+The regulator is now using transaction data reported through the second Markets in Financial Instruments Directive (MiFID II) to find patterns of information that resemble potential insider trading.
 The FCA is coming to firms with these cases and is expecting them to be both aware of what has happened and to be able to provide further information, quickly.
 Further, according to some compliance teams, the FCA now asks about news and social media monitoring when they speak about insider trading detection.
 The FCA has already said that it expects firms to be proactively monitoring for insider dealing in this new, faster-paced environment.
 A recent insider trading case – whereby pay-as-you-go phones and cash were used to evade communications monitoring – also shows how important relating trades to news events can be for a belt-and-braces approach to detection.

 Looking more widely, we have also seen a tightening of insider trading laws in other jurisdictions, such as the US, as a potential insider trading scandal related to the Covid-19 pandemic brews in Congress.
 Finally, insider trading and leaked trade secrets are of course also a commercial risk for firms as lawsuits seeking compensation are becoming more common.